spenserblack/ods-rs/README.md

 # Print help
 one-d-six -h

-# Print total of dice rolls
+# Print total of each dice
 one-d-six 3d4 2d6 1d20

 # Print each die cast of each dice roll